National Letter Writing Month - #Write_On

-April 1st, 2017 will mark the fourth year of Write_On a campaign of letter writing led by the creative geniuses at Egg Press & HelloLucky and co-hosted by Mohawk Paper & Sakura Of America.
+April 1st, 2018 will mark the fifth year of Write_On a campaign of letter writing led by the creative geniuses at Egg Press & HelloLucky and co-hosted by Mohawk Paper & Sakura Of America.
 And it all happens during National Letter Writing Month.
-And for the second year, Soul Paper is on board in Saskatoon.
+And for the third year, Soul Paper is on board in Saskatoon.

 “Didn’t we just write letters in February?”